JakeWharton/mosaic/README.md

 If you want another example of a non-Compose UI-based Compose project checkout JetBrains' [Compose for Web](https://blog.jetbrains.com/kotlin/2021/05/technology-preview-jetpack-compose-for-web/) project.

+### Output repeats with `./gradlew run` and/or inside IntelliJ IDEA

+Running within Gradle or IntelliJ IDEA will not work.
+Both tools strip ANSI control characters, which prevent Mosaic from redrawing over a previous frame.
+The output will likely just render in successive lines instead.

+In the future Mosaic will detect this case and do... something.
+For now, we unconditionally emit ANSI control characters.
+Run your programs directly in a terminal emulator–no IDE and no Gradle.

 ### Why doesn't work take place in a `LaunchedEffect`?

 This is the goal.
 It is currently blocked by [issuetracker.google.com/178904648](https://issuetracker.google.com/178904648).